CityOfZion/neon-js/source/api/index.rst

 The ``api`` module is exposed as::

-  import Neon from 'neon-js' Neon.get.balance('TestNet', address) Neon.get.tokenBalance(contractScriptHash)
+  import Neon from '@cityofzion/neon-js' Neon.get.balance('TestNet', address)

-  import {api} from 'neon-js'
+  Neon.get.tokenBalance(contractScriptHash)

-  api.getBalance('TestNet', address)
+  import {api} from '@cityofzion/neon-js' api.getBalance('TestNet', address)

 The ``api`` module contains all 3rd party API that is useful together with Neon.
 The main highlight is the NeonDB API which provides the necessary information to construct a ClaimTransaction or ContractTransaction.
 A normal NEO node does not provide us with a convenient way of retrieving the balance or claimable transactions through RPC.